-- (i) (a) As at 31st March, 2017, the Group held 27,414,368 (2016: 13,707,184) issued ordinary shares of HMV Digital China Group Limited (formerly known as China 3D Digital Entertainment Limited) ("HMV Digital").
+- As at 31 March 2018, the Group held 27,414,368 (2017: 27,414,368) issued ordinary shares of HMV Digital China Group (i) Limited ("HMV Digital").
 The principal activities of HMV Digital and its subsidiaries are mainly artiste management services, music production and production of films and television programmes.
-These shares are not held for trading and the Group has chosen to designate these equity instruments as financial assets at fair value through other comprehensive income as the Group intends to hold the investment for the medium to long-term as a strategic investment. - (b) As at 31st March, 2017 and 2016, the equity investment funds represented the Group's equity investment in China Real Estate Development II (Cayman) Limited ("China Real"), an unlisted company involved in investing private equity real estate development projects in the People's Republic of China.
+These shares are not held for trading and the Group has chosen to designate these equity instruments as financial assets at fair value through other comprehensive income as the Group intends to hold the investment for the medium to long-term as a strategic investment. - (ii) The fair values of the listed equity securities are based on the quoted market bid prices available on the stock exchange and are categorised as level 1 under fair value measurement hierarchy. - (iii) As at 31 March 2018, certain listed equity securities with an aggregate fair value of approximately HK\$5,715,000 (2017: HK\$7,293,000) were pledged as collateral to securities brokers for margin financing granted to the Group.
+As at 31 March 2018 and 2017, no margin financing was utilised by the Group. - The Group held an investment in China Real Estate Development II (Cayman) Limited, an unlisted company involved in investing private equity real estate development projects in the People's Republic of China.

-During the year, due to the acceptance of a buyout offer for the unsold development properties under the fund, the fund entered into the liquidation process which is expected to be completed after the fourth quarter of 2017.
+During the year ended 31 March 2017, due to the acceptance of buyout offer for the unsold development properties under the fund, the fund entered into liquidation process.
 The fund has made distribution out of the buyout offer proceeds and only cash for estimated expenses for the liquidation was retained in the fund.
-Therefore the fair value of the fund has been determined to be nil.
+Therefore, the fair value of the fund as at 31 March 2017 was determined to be nil.
+Such liquidation process has yet been completed during the year ended 31 March 2018 and the fair value of such fund as at 31 March 2018 remained to be nil.

-Commitment of the Group in respect of capital contribution in the equity investment funds amounted to approximately HK\$542,000 as at 31st March, 2017 and 2016.
+Commitment of the Group in respect of capital contribution in the equity investment funds amounted to approximately HK\$542,000 as at 31 March 2018 and 2017.